Casino Cruises in Florida

 Big “M” Casino operated two ships, one from Myrtle Beach in South Carolina and the other from Fort Myers Beach in Florida.

-The Fort Myers based luxury 162 foot yacht could take up to 400 guests and offered two cruises per day with an “all you care to eat” buffet.
-Games included Blackjack, Roulette, Let-It-Ride, Three Card Poker and over 185 slot machines.
+The Fort Myers-based luxury 162-foot yacht could accommodate up to 400 guests and offered two cruises per day with an “all-you-care-to-eat” buffet.
+Games included Blackjack, Roulette, Let-It-Ride, Three-Card Poker, and over 185 slot machines.

-The Florida boat relocated to Myrtle Beach in 2015 after 18 years to join its sister boat, but returned to Fort Myers for periods of time until 2017 when it made the move back to Myrtle Beach permanent.
+The Florida boat relocated to Myrtle Beach in 2015 after 18 years to join its sister boat, but it returned to Fort Myers until 2017 when it made a permanent move back to Myrtle Beach.

 Black Diamond Casino Cruises

-The Black Diamond was taken over by Island Breeze International in May 2013.
+Island Breeze International took over the Black Diamond in May 2013.

 Blue Horizon Casino Cruises

-Blue Horizon cruises was a short lived operation at the Port of Palm Beach that took over the Black Diamond boat in July 2015 but suspended sailing in 2016.
+Blue Horizon Cruises was a short-lived operation at the Port of Palm Beach.
+It took over the Black Diamond boat in July 2015 but suspended sailing in 2016.

 Casino Princesa

-The 200 foot luxury yacht Casino Princesa used to sail twice daily from Miami and has 32 gaming tables offering Blackjack, Roulette, Craps, Poker, Baccarat and over 240 slot machines.
-Casino Princesa ceased operations and the ship moved to Georgia and was renamed the Emerald Princess II.
+The 200-foot luxury yacht Casino Princesa used to sail twice daily from Miami and has 32 gaming tables offering Blackjack, Roulette, Craps, Poker, Baccarat, and over 240 slot machines.
+Casino Princesa ceased operations, and the ship moved to Georgia, where it was renamed the Emerald Princess II.

 Discovery Cruise Lines

-Discovery Cruise Lines sailed from Port Everglades to Grand Bahama with the 1,200 passenger ship, Discovery Sun from 1987.
-They ran the service as a straight forward ferry, day casino cruise and as a cruise and stay package.
+Discovery Cruise Lines sailed from Port Everglades to Grand Bahama with the 1,200-passenger ship Discovery Sun in 1987.
+They offered the service as a straightforward ferry, a day casino cruise, and a cruise and stay package.

 The company ceased operations in September 2011 due to financial difficulties.